-Vanessa Beasley, a Vanderbilt University alumna and expert on the history of U.S. political rhetoric, is associate provost and dean of residential faculty and an associate professor of communications studies.
+Vanessa Beasley (she, her, hers), a Vanderbilt University alumna and expert on the history of U.S. political rhetoric, is associate provost and dean of residential faculty and an associate professor of communications studies.

 Beasley attended Vanderbilt as an undergraduate and earned a bachelor of arts in speech communication and theatre arts.
 She also holds a Ph.D. in speech communication from the University of Texas at Austin.